jina-ai/executor-simpleindexer/README.md

 # SimpleIndexer

-`SimpleIndexer` use [DocumentArrayMemmap](https://docs.jina.ai/fundamentals/document/documentarraymemmap-api/) for indexing Documents.
-It is recommended to be used in most of the simple use cases when you have less than one million Documents.
+`SimpleIndexer` use `DocumentArrayMemmap` for indexing `Document`.
+It is recommended to be used in most of the simple use cases when you have less than one million vectors.

-`SimpleIndexer` leverages [`DocumentArrayMmap`](https://docs.jina.ai/fundamentals/document/documentarraymemmap-api/)'s `match` function and search the `k` nearst neighbors for the query Document based on their `embedding` field by the brutal-force search.
+`SimpleIndexer` leverages `DocumentArrayMmap`'s [`match`](https://docs.jina.ai/api/jina.types.arrays.abstract/#jina.types.arrays.abstract.AbstractDocumentArray.match) function and search the `k` nearst neighbors for the query Document based on their `embedding` field by the brutal-force search.
 By default, it calculates the `cosine` distance and returns all the indexed Documents.